 Press Release August 2012

-This project aims at developing a vaccine to prevent PAM and improve pregnancy outcomes using translational research.
+This project aims at developing a vaccine to prevent placental malaria and improve pregnancy outcomes using translational research.

 - Evaluation of various expression systems (Q3 2012)

 - Batch of recombinant protein for immunogenicity testing (Q4 2012)